 The PACT Institute Equity Scholarships will award:

 Scholarships will be awarded to clinicians from underrepresented groups who are licensed and pre-licensed marriage and family therapists, professional counselors, social workers, psychologists, and psychiatrists.
+If you are not yet licensed, your application must include proof that you are actively seeking licensure.

 To qualify for attendance in the PACT training, a pre-licensed clinician must (a) be in the final year of graduate school, (b) actively see clients as a supervisee and/or intern, and (c) have a supervisor’s approval to attend the training.